Corporate Governance

 Journal of International Business Studies | 09/2023 | Forthcoming

-The international bond market is the largest component of the international capital market.
-Previous research shows that the liability of foreignness (LOF) imposes significant costs on international debt contracting.
-The purpose of this study is to examine the impact of foreign institutional shareholders (FISs) on the costs of international debt contracting.
-While the presence of FISs could lead to a reduction in LOF-related costs, it can also lead to an increase in the costs arising from agency conflicts between shareholders and bondholders.
-We examine the impact of FISs on the prevalence of restrictive bond covenants using a sample of 956 Yankee bonds from 26 countries over the period 2001–2019.
-We find a significantly negative relation between FIS ownership and bond covenants.
-This inverse relation is strongest for U.S. institutional ownership of Yankee bonds, and for covenants designed to mitigate opportunistic behavior such as claim dilution and wealth transfers.
-We also show that the inverse relation between U.S. institutional ownership and restrictive bond covenants is moderated by country- and firm-level variables related to corporate governance, information asymmetry, and agency costs of debt.
-Additional analyses show that U.S. institutional ownership has a significant pricing effect on Yankee bond investors by lowering an issuer’s cost of borrowing.
+We examine the impact of foreign institutional shareholders on the prevalence of restrictive bond covenants using a sample of 959 Yankee bonds from 29 countries over the period 2001–2019.
+We find a significantly negative relation between foreign institutional ownership and debt covenants.
+This inverse relation is strongest for U.S. institutional ownership of foreign-issued Yankee bonds, and for covenants designed to mitigate such opportunistic behavior as claims dilution and wealth transfers.
+We also show that the inverse relation between U.S. institutional ownership and restrictive debt covenants is moderated by country- and firm-level variables re-lated to corporate governance, information asymmetry, and agency costs of debt.
+Additional analyses show that U.S. institutional ownership has a significant pricing effect on Yankee bond investors by lowering the issuer’s cost of borrowing.

 Board ancestral diversity and voluntary greenhouse gas emission disclosure